no-name-provided/NNP-Fluidlogging/src/Readme.md

 <H1>General Information</H1>
 This mod adds very general fluidlogging to Minecraft+NeoForge.
 As it is mixin based, it can be adapted for other mod loaders with relative ease.
 I will not be doing this.
 As the vanilla fluid system is seldom meaningfully updated, it should be easy to port this forward.
-I intend to do that, once this mod reaches beta status and I've addressed major bugs.
+I intend to do that, but wll only personally maintain one LTS version at a time (in addition to the master).
 I will not backport, as older versions have alternatives that are easily available, and claim to support general fluidlogging.

 I don't intend to push this mod past late beta or early release.
 I am providing it because I think it's unfortunate no